JeremiahKaren/35percent.github.io/_posts/2016-12-19-delancey-submits-shopping-centre-application.md

 ---
 ![](http://35percent.org/img/delanceyaerial.png)

 Developer Delancey has finally submitted its [application](http://planbuild.southwark.gov.uk/documents/?casereference=16/AP/4458&system=DC) for the redevelopment of the [Elephant & Castle shopping centre](http://35percent.org/shopping-centre/) and London College of Communication campus.
-It will be a mixed use development of shops, offices, homes and leisure facilities, including a cinema.
+It will be a mixed use development of shops, offices, homes and campus facilities.
 It will also provide a new entrance and ticket-hall for the Northern Line tube station.

 ![](http://35percent.org/img/delanceyplan.jpg)